LeetLLM

 Decide from runs, not format preference

 The final cell brings the lesson back to experiment tracking.
 The numbers below are illustrative recorded outcomes, not benchmark claims.
-They show the review rule you should apply after running the same classifier, data fingerprint, seed policy, held-out supported_evidence_f1 evaluation, and hardware profile for every precision configuration.
+They show the review rule you should apply after running the same classifier, data fingerprint, seed policy, held-out supported_evidence_f1 evaluation, and target-GPU profile for every precision configuration.
+One extra BF16 run changes hardware on purpose so the comparison filter has something to reject.

 precision-run-decision.py